silverstripe/silverstripe-graphql/README.md

 combination of your username, colon and password.
 The above example is `hello:world`.

-**Note:** Authentication credentials are transferred in plain text when using HTTP basic authenticaiton.
+**Note:** Authentication credentials are transferred in plain text when using HTTP basic authentication.
 We strongly recommend using TLS for non-development use.

 Example: